La Garita Caldera: Size of eruption

-The scale of La Garita volcanism was the second greatest of the Cenozoic Era.
-The resulting Fish Canyon Tuff has a volume of approximately 1200 cumi, giving it a Volcanic Explosivity Index rating of 8.
-By comparison, the eruption of Mount St. Helens on May 18 1980 was 0.25 cumi in volume.
+The scale of La Garita volcanism was the third greatest of the Cenozoic Era.
+The resulting Fish Canyon Tuff has a volume of approximately 1200 cumi, giving it a volcanic explosivity index rating of 8.
+By comparison, the eruption of Mount St. Helens on May 18, 1980, was 0.25 cumi in volume.
 By contrast, the most powerful human-made explosive device ever detonated, the Tsar Bomba, had a yield of 50 megatons, whereas the eruption at La Garita was about 5,000 times more energetic.
-However, because Tsar Bomba's reaction was complete within nanoseconds, while a volcanic explosion can take seconds or minutes, the power of the events is comparable if measured within the respective bounded timeframes.

 The Fish Canyon eruption was the second most energetic event to have occurred on Earth since the Cretaceous–Paleogene extinction event 66 million years ago.
 The asteroid impact responsible for that mass-extinction, equivalent to 100 teratons of TNT, was approximately 420 times more powerful than the Fish Canyon eruption.

 Geology

 The Fish Canyon Tuff, made of dacite, is uniform in its petrological composition and forms a single cooling unit despite the huge volume.
 Dacite is a silicic volcanic rock common in explosive eruptions, lava domes and short thick lava flows.
 There are also large intracaldera lavas composed of andesite, a volcanic rock compositionally intermediate between basalt (poor in silica content) and dacite (higher silica content) in the La Garita Caldera.